These easy and foolproof cookie bars pack a ton of creamy peanut butter flavor and can be customized with bits of chocolate, candy, or peanuts.

 Step 3 – If you’re adding chips and peanuts, fold them into the dough.

 Step 5 – Bake!

 Step 6 – Let cool completely before cutting into square or rectangular cookie bar shapes.

 - Remove bowl from mixer.
 If using chocolate chips and peanuts, add to bowl and use a spatula to gently them fold into the batter.

 - Pour dough into prepared baking sheet and use the spatula to push dough to pan edges and smooth the top.
 If desired, sprinkle the top of dough with additional chocolate chips and peanuts.

 - Bake for 20 minutes or until a tester toothpick comes out clean.

 - Allow cookie bar base to cool completely before removing from the jelly roll pan (grip the edges of aluminum foil and lift up).
 Cut the cookie bars into desired shapes (typically 2-by-2 inch bars).
-Store at room temperature in a sealed container.

 I do my best to provide nutrition information, but please keep in mind that I’m not a certified nutritionist.
 Any nutritional information discussed or disclosed in this post should only be seen as my best amateur estimates of the correct values.